DevMountain/react-4-afternoon/README.md

 * Import the `History` and `Contact` components.
 * Inside the `div` with the className `box`, add a `Switch` component.
 * Add 2 routes inside the `Switch` component that will render the `History` and `Contact` components.
 Look to the `Link` components above for the correct paths.
-* Inside that same `Switch`, create a third route.
-Instead of using a component prop, this will use a `render` prop to render the JSX for the `About` page.
+* Inside that same `Switch` component, create a third route.
+    * Instead of using a component prop, this will use a `render` prop to render the JSX for the `About` page.
 Insert the following JSX in the render's function:
 <details>

 <summary>About JSX</summary>